martinfaber/mobile-apps-cordova-fingerprint/README.md

 # mobile-apps-cordova-fingerprint
-An Apache Cordova application for fingerprint authentication
+An Apache Cordova application example for fingerprint authentication as part of my "Mobile Applications" lecture.

 ## Android
 ### Installation